tadly/glfwPI/README.md

 Just a test project I use to work on [PictureIt](https://github.com/linuxwhatelse/PictureIt)

+## Requirements
+If you're on a typical linux installation (with xorg and pulseaudio)
+you should be just fine.

+If you'r trying to build this project on a minimal linux system,
+you might have to install some libs first though.

+The following **Ubuntu** package names may vary depending on your distribution:
+* libsndfile1-dev
+* libpulse-dev
+* libgl1-mesa-dev
+* libglu1-mesa-dev
+* libx11-dev
+* libxcursor-dev
+* libxi-dev
+* libxinerama-dev
+* libxrandr-dev
+* libxxf86vm-dev

 ## Build instructions
 Here, have some Copy&Paste help :)
 ```bash